mblwhoi/drupal_faceted_search/README.txt

 Recommended modules
 *******************

+- Views (http://drupal.org/project/views): In combination with the Faceted Search Views module, the Views module can give you tremendous flexibility for displaying Faceted Search's results, and even for performing additional filtering of the search results.

 - jQuery Update (http://drupal.org/project/jquery_update): If you wish to use Faceted Search UI's tooltips feature (for showing subcategories when hovering